 The treadmill test or TMT test determines the effect of physical stress on your heart.
 It is done to see how well your heart responds when you are made to exercise in a controlled environment.
 It is performed in OPD so there is no need for hospitalization for the test.

 Patient exercises on a treadmill under the supervision of a physician and his/her ECG are monitored continuously.
 In addition, blood pressure and other symptoms are also monitored.
 ECG changes detected during stress tests can lead to the diagnosis of Coronary Artery Disease (CAD).

 Coronary Artery Disease (CAD) is the most common type of heart disease affecting millions in India.
 It can lead to angina and heart attack.
 It is the leading cause of death in India for both men and women.
 TMT is a safe and cost-effective test that indicates the presence of the disease.

 TMT is primarily used to check if your heart receives optimum oxygen and blood circulation when it needs the most i.e. when you are exercising.

 TMT Test is generally is advised to you if:

-- You experience chest pain, fatigue or breathlessness while walking or running.
-These symptoms can be of coronary heart disease.
+- You experience chest pain, fatigue, or breathlessness while walking or running.
+These symptoms can be coronary heart disease.